chhsinnovation/openopps-platform/CONFIG.md

 ### Full Time Details

 Full Time Details are only available to agencies that are specifically enabled in the database.
-(For context, inside the federal government, Open Opportunities is deployed with a freemium model, where any federal employee can post or respond to an opportunity, but if an agency wants to run a program within their agency, they may help fund platform development and access additional features.
+(For context, inside the state government, Open Opportunities is deployed with a freemium model, where any state employee can post or respond to an opportunity, but if an agency wants to run a program within their agency, they may help fund platform development and access additional features.
 One of those features is full-time details).

 Full Time Details appear as an option on the Task create and edit pages, implemented in `assets/js/backbone/apps/tasks/new/views/task_form_view.js`.